 Wikipedia has several millions of articles and the quantity of articles are steadily increasing every single day.
-It is the first place that comes to my mind when I’m looking for knowledge.
+It is the first place that comes to my mind when I'm looking for knowledge.
 Today, I have stumbled upon a simple, yet useful command-line utility called "Wikit".
 It displays the summary of any Wikipedia article in Terminal.
 As we all know already, the Wikipedia has the largest and most comprehensive articles.
-If you don’t want to waste time to read a comprehensive Wikipedia article, you can then use Wikit to get Wikipedia summaries from commandline.
+If you don't want to read a comprehensive Wikipedia article, you can then use Wikit to get Wikipedia summaries from commandline.
 To be precise, Wikit will display the first few paragraphs (the summary, of course) before the table of contents of a Wikipedia article.

 First, you need to install NodeJS.
 Refer the following link to install NodeJS on your Linux system.

-After NodeJS, run the following command from the Terminal as root or sudo user:
+After NodeJS is installed, run the following command as root or sudo user to install Wikit :

 $ sudo npm install wikit -g

 Wikit has been installed.
-Let us go ahead and see how to use it in real time.
+Let us go ahead and see how to use it to display wikipedia summaries.

 How to use Wikit to get Wikipedia summaries from Commandline